Pastoral Care at Hurstmere

 Extra-curricular Activities

 The school provides a wide range of activities outside of conventional classroom time and it is important that pupils make the most of the opportunities on offer.
 This helps pupils to settle in, make new friends and develop their social skills.
-Activities take place at lunchtimes and after school, and timetables are available in every classroom.
+Activities take place at lunchtime and after school, the timetable can be found on the 'Extra-curricular Activities' noticeboard outside the boys' toilets as well as on the school website.

 It is recommended that all pupils take part in some form of extra-curricular activity to help them feel a part of their new school.